Shoji: Cloth and paper

-Shoji are not made with rice paper, though this is commonly asserted outside of Japan, possibly simply because "rice paper" sounds oriental.
+Shoji are not made with edible rice paper, though this is commonly asserted outside of Japan, possibly simply because "rice paper" sounds alimentary.

 Cloth, usually a fine silk, has traditionally been used, but usage declined with improvements in the quality of washi (a specialized paper which diffuses light particularly well, and excludes wind).
 Washi is traditionally made from kōzo (mulberry, Broussonetia papyrifera), mitsumata (Edgeworthia papyrifera) or gampi (Wikstroemia canescens), or hemp fibers and it is sold in a broad range of types.
 Washi was formerly made in narrower strips, which were overlapped by a few millimeters as they were glued on; it now comes in wider widths, and in rolls or lengths the height of a short Japanese door.
 Bright white paper is most popular in Japan; off-whites are also available, but darker colours are avoided, as they would not transmit light.
 Washi began to be mass-produced in the 1800s, making it much more affordable.
 Synthetic fibers were first used in washi paper in the 1960s (mid Shōwa period).
 A small proportion of synthetic fibers may be used to increase tear strength.
 The optical characteristics of washi, such as its reflectance and scatter, are selected by the maker.

 Paper is decoratively patched if torn, and, traditionally, replaced once a year in late December (sometimes less frequently, such as every two years).
 The rice glue used to hold it to the kumiko is water-soluble (wheatpaste is also sometimes used and double-sided tape may also be used, especially for laminated paper).